Rocket to Russia: Commercial performance

-Though the band expected the album to spawn a few hit songs, Rocket to Russia sold few records.
+Although the band expected the album to spawn a few hit songs, Rocket to Russia sold few records.
 The album charted on the US Billboard 200 at number 49, making this album one of the most successful of the Ramones' releases.
 It also debuted at number 31 on the Swedish charts, 36 on the Canadian charts, and 60 on the UK Albums Chart.

-The lack of record sales was largely due to the fellow punk band Sex Pistols turning people off the genre "with their antisocial behavior," as put by author Brian J. Bowe.
+The lack of record sales was largely due to fellow punk band Sex Pistols turning people off the genre "with their antisocial behavior," as put by author Brian J. Bowe.
 Rock music historian Legs McNeil relates: "Safety pins, razor blades, chopped haircuts, snarling, vomiting—everything that had nothing to do with the Ramones was suddenly in vogue, and it killed any chance Rocket to Russia had of getting any airplay."
 Joey also insisted that the Sex Pistols were partially responsible for the low sale numbers, concluding that before 60 Minutes focused on the Sex Pistols, Rocket to Russia had decent airplay.
 After this, Joey asserted that "everyone flipped out and then things changed radically.
 It really kind of screwed things up for ourselves."